ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

     if __name__ == "__main__":
        app.run()

-If you launch this and the python script we wrote in the first part you should have an output like :
+If you launch this and the python script we wrote in the first part, you should have an output like this :

     :::shell
     * Running on http://127.0.0.1:5001/